cu-boulder/shared-skills-git/exercise-2.md

 4. Once you recieve a notification it is your turn to edit.
 Create a new branch called lastname_firstname (e.g. dylan_bob).  ![create a new branch](./images/create_new_branch.png)
 3. Edit `ourfile.md` file by visting the most recently added wikipedia page (the link above your name).
 From that page browse link until you find an intersting page.
 Once you have found somethign worth sharing add the url (wikipedia link) next to your name.
 The page you add must be reachable from the preceeding person's link.  ![changes on a new branch](./images/new_branch.png)
 4. First commit your changes, **then** hit the publish branch button.
-5. Create a pull request so others can review the code changes.  if you change is approved someone will "merge" your pull request with the "master" branch.
+5. GIthub desktop will prompt you to create a pull request.
+When you make a pull request you are asking to merge your branch into the main branch.
+A person has to affirmatively accept your changes and "merge" your branch with the "main" branch.
-7. Delete your branch
+7. Go to the github website after your beanch has been marged.
+Delete your branch.
-8. Contact the next person on the list by creating an issue
+8. Contact the next person on the list by creating an issue and atting them with @githubusername